dxos/dxos/docs/docs/guide/tutorial.md

 DXOS apps are static apps that rely on peer-to-peer networking and client-side resources for storage and computation.
 There are no servers or backends.
 However, the static assets for the app need to be hosted somewhere in order to access them from a web browser.

-We offer a sophisticated self-hosting appliance called [KUBE](./kube/README.md) that you can also use to [deploy your app's assets to IPFS](./kube/deploying.md).
-While this process is not as simple as a plain static asset host, it avoids reliance on centralized hosts.

 For the sake of simplicity, we will deploy the app's static assets to Netlify.
 These instructions should be easy to cross-apply to any hosting provider, including Vercel, GitHub Pages, Cloudflare, etc.

 1. Go to "Add new site" in Netlify, and click "Import an existing project."